 If you know someone attending SXU, you may request that person when you sign the housing contract.
 We do our best to pair up all requests for roommates.

-The rooms in Pacelli and Regina Halls (where freshman and most new students are housed) are approximately 10' X 13'.
+The rooms in Pacelli Hall (where freshman and most new students are housed) are approximately 10' X 13'.
 There is also a sink (in most first year student rooms) with vanity area and a walk in closet.
 The rooms are furnished with two beds, two desks with chairs, and two dressers.
 Some rooms are carpeted; however, a small area rug, 6' X 9', is a nice addition to any room.

 If you have applied for housing (after being accepted at the University), information about your hall and the room you will live in, who your roommate will be, your University mailing address, as well as other important move in information will be mailed to your permanent home address in late-July (if your contract was received before June 1).

 We provide five meal plans for resident students.
-The following is a summary of the Scarlet Plan, the minimum meal plan for our residents in Pacelli and Regina Hall, which costs individuals approximately $2,200 per semester and is required for residence on campus.
+The following is a summary of the Scarlet Plan, the minimum meal plan for our residents in Pacelli Hall, which costs individuals approximately $2,200 per semester and is required for residence on campus.
 The following are highlights of this plan: